-Pre-requisites: (Write Placer Essay with a score of 1 and Reading (Next-Gen) with a score of 200)
+Pre-requisites: (Write Placer Essay with a score of 1 and Reading (Next-

 MUS 116 Ear Trng & Sight Singing II (2 Credits)

 This is a continuation of MUS-115 designed to further develop music reading and related aural skills through practice and application of sight-reading techniques and ear training procedures.
 It is designed for the music major.